Application & Eligibility

 - Following initial screening, you may be asked to submit additional materials to the GSIF program team.

 What makes a successful application? //

-The Innovation Fund looks for projects that have a high chance of commercial viability and large potential impact.
-Past, successful applicants have shared the following characteristics:
+The George Shultz Innovation Fund looks for projects that have a high chance of commercial viability and large potential for impact.
+Past successful applicants have shared the following characteristics:

 - Committed team with dedicated technology and business founders